-The vibrant, juicy foliage may attract deer since it swiftly provides much-needed nutrients, necessitating the cultivation of deer-resistant perennials.
+The vibrant, juicy garden vegetables may attract deer since they swiftly provide much-needed nutrients, necessitating cultivating deer-resistant perennials.

-Many other perennials will do the job, but let us be frank, no plants will permanently deter predators like deer.
+Many other perennials will do the job, but let us be frank and no plants will permanently deter predators like deer.

 However, you can significantly reduce the risk of crop damage by fortifying your garden with deer-resistant perennials.

-Read on to find out the variety of perennials perfect for deterring deer from your garden.
+Read on to discover the variety of perennials perfect for deterring deer from your garden.